lucmsanchez/LIM21_RS-fMRI_PREPROC/README.md

 - txt file with input files filenames, Subject ID and Visit ID (named preproc.sbj, see example below)

 subjects.csv - File must be organized in the following way:
-Each row must refers to one subject and one visit only All columns divided by ";"
+Each row must refers to one subject and one visit only
+All columns must be divided by ";"
 1st Column - Subject ID (6 digits)
 2nd Column - Visit ID (1 digit)
 3rd Column - T1 filename